Royal Economic Society: Strategy

+The Society's previous strategy was published in 2019.
+Amongst other things this gave a greater focus to promoting the discipline and improving diversity.
+In the same year the RES announced the launch of Discover Economics, a campaign to introduce the subject to students.

+Membership

 In 2023, the RES announced it was launching an Institutional Membership programme.
 The Bank of England, the Government Economic Service and Frontier Economics were announced as the Society's first institutional members.

+In 2025 the Society launched a Fellows category, recognising those who have made a substantial contribution to the discipline irrespective of the sector in which they are employed.
+RES Fellows are entitled to use the post-nominal letters FREcon.
+The founding Fellows were announced on 1 May 2025.

+Publications

+The Society publishes The Economic Journal, first published in 1891, and The Econometrics Journal, first published in 1998.
+Both journals are available online through the RES website.
+In 2024 it announced the launched of The Economic Journal Special Issues.
+Prof Alberto Bisin was appointed as the inaugural Special Issues Editor effective from September 2024.

+Policy and campaigns

+The Society advocates for improved diversity and inclusion in economics and runs various activities to both measure and bring about this change.
+The Society also advocates for the importance of funding economic research and education, including via CHUDE (Conference of Heads of University Departments of Economics), which comprises Heads of Economics at universities in the UK.

 History

 British Economic Association was founded in response to changing attitudes towards economics in the 1880s.
 Up until that point, the study of economics was typically taught as part of a broad curriculum, alongside subjects such as history and philosophy, and those engaging in the study of economics came from a number of professions and academic disciplines.
 Towards the end of the nineteenth century, there were academic movements to clearly demarcate and to define disciplines as scholarly subjects in their own right.
 For example, those in the fields of history and philosophy inaugurated such journals as The English Historical Review (1886) and Mind (1887), publications aimed mainly at their respective areas of study.
 Economic thinkers followed this example.

 The same period also saw the revival of fundamentalist, socialist critique of economics.
 In order to protect the discipline from damaging criticism while still encouraging intellectual discussion, many economic thinkers strove to draw economics more decidedly within the realm of scholarly debate.

 The establishment of an economic society in this era of change indicated a desire to strengthen economics as a well-respected academic discipline, and to encourage debate and research between specialist scholars.
 In an announcement to the American Economic Association dated 1887 which proposed the formation of an Economic Society in Britain, scholars acknowledged common criticisms of economics and the contemporary disunity in the discipline.
 They called for a society which would aim to advance theory, consolidate economic opinion, encourage historical research, and critique industrial and financial policy.